jay-khatri/cc2/README.md

 # connect-connect
-A streamline messagign and drwaing app that allows users to enter virtual rooms and brainstorm ideas together.
+A streamline messaging and drawing app that allows users to enter virtual rooms and brainstorm ideas together.